 Technically speaking, all foods can go off.
 But for some of them, the chances of that happening are quite slim.
 I’m pretty sure you’ve heard that honey lasts forever.
 Things are similar for other popular sweeteners like maple syrup, molasses, and the subject of this article, corn syrup.

 In short, corn syrup most likely won’t go bad unless you leave it open (unsealed) for a prolonged period and other substances along with bacteria will get inside.
-And that bacteria have enough resources to survive and start multiplying, which isn’t simple in an environment so rich in sugar and without that much water.
+And that bacteria have enough resources to survive and start multiplying, which isn’t simple in an environment so rich in sugar and scarce with water.

-Please note that the fact that this sweetener pretty much can’t spoil doesn’t mean that it keeps its quality forever.
-It’s time to talk about shelf life, then.
+The fact that this sweetener pretty much can’t spoil doesn’t mean that it keeps its quality forever.
+It’s time to talk about its shelf life.

 How Long Does Corn Syrup Last?

 If you read the website of Karo Syrup ([KS]), you’d learn that it’s safe to eat indefinitely.
 So unless something bad happens, and the sweetener spoils, it’s fit for use.

 But as I already mentioned, it doesn’t retain its flavor forever.
 That’s where the best-by date on the label comes in.

 For sweeteners like corn syrup, the date on the label is only a rough estimate of how long they should be of top quality.
 It gives you some guidance, but that’s about it.